Finite Element Analysis for Nozzles

 Stress Error

 What is Stress Error and why is it important?
 Stress Error is the mean difference between un-averaged and averaged stress values.
-Low stress error is an indicator the mesh and results are stable.
-Stress error corresponds to stress convergence both locally and globally.
+Low stress error is an indication that the mesh and results are stable.
+Stress error corresponds to stress convergence both locally and globally and is a measure of overall FEA model quality.

 COMPRESS Featured Capabilities